sarah11918/sastro-v21/src/pages/posts/2015-12-04-SuperDuper-error-28.md

 ---
-title: 'How I fixed SuperDuper Error Type 28: no space left on device'
+title: "How I fixed SuperDuper Error Type 28: no space left on device"
-subtitle: ''
-date: '2015-12-04'
+date: 2015-12-04
-excerpt: >-
-  The story of "Error 28: no space left on device" means when you're quite certain your external hard drive is large enough to backup your laptop's internal hard drive.
+excerpt: "The story of \"Error 28: no space left on device\" means when you're quite certain your external hard drive is large enough to backup your laptop's internal hard drive."
 hide_header: false
 template: post
 layout: ../../layouts/OldMarkdownPostLayout.astro
-tags: ["solutions"]
+tags:
+  - solutions
 ---
 Yesterday, (aka "The Day that Tech Stopped Working") after a string of tech annoyances, I figured the safest thing to do was to quickly run a backup.
 (I don't have automated backups, but I do run a SuperDuper backup a few times per month, and especially whenever I've made major changes to my file system.)
 Somewhat befitting the crazy I had, for the first time, running a SuperDuper backup failed.